aaemnnosttv/silk-docs/taxonomy-builder.md

 $builder->manyAre('Genres');
 ```

-> Note: The label methods set default values for all standard post type labels where their respective forms are referenced.
+> Note: The label methods set default values for all standard taxonomy labels where their respective forms are referenced.

 Set a single label